ArnaudStevins/neuron/README.md

 # neuron
-My experiences on neural networking in python
+My experiences on neural networks programming in python